SOM-Research/Impromptu/StartUp.md

 #### 5- Install the expansions
 - Install the Impromptu service by writing in the terminal `npm install`
-    - At the moment, you also need to install `csv-parser`.

 - Install Langium from the Extension marketplace (Go to `Extension` icon in the lateral scroll, and write `Langium` in the serch bar.
 Click on the result and install it).

 - In order to make use of Impromptu as a expansion, one should also install.
 You can install the extension by (downloading the `.vsix` file and) running: